optivem/atdd-accelerator-template-multi-comp/frontend/README.md

 The app will open at http://localhost:3000.

-**Note:** For local development, make sure the backend service is running on port 8080, or update the fetch URL in `src/pages/Todos.js`.
+**Note:** For local development, make sure the backend service is running on port 8081, or update the proxy setting in `package.json`.

 ## Building for Production